 Are You a People-Pleaser?
 This is How You Cure the Disease to Please

-In this video, we’re going to talk about how to stop being a people-pleaser (right now) and how to stop caring what people think.
-If you are always people-pleasing and you’re sometimes accused of having people-pleaser syndrome, this video is for you.
+In this video, we will talk about how to stop being a people-pleaser (right now) and how to stop caring what people think.
+So if you are always people-pleasing and you’re sometimes accused of having people-pleaser syndrome, this video is for you.

 Angela Atkinson is a certified trauma counselor and the author of more than 20 books on narcissism, narcissistic abuse recovery, and related topics.
 A recognized expert on narcissism and narcissistic personality disorder who has studied and written extensively on narcissistic personality disorder and narcissistic abuse in toxic relationships since 2006, she has a popular narcissistic abuse recovery YouTube channel.
 Atkinson was inspired to begin her work as a result of having survived toxic relationships of her own.

 Atkinson offers trauma-informed narcissistic abuse recovery coaching and has certifications in trauma counseling, life coaching, level 2 therapeutic model, CBT coaching, integrative wellness coaching, and NLP.
 She is a certified trauma support coach and certified family trauma professional.
 She also has a professional PTSD counseling certification.
 Her mission is to help those who have experienced the emotional and mental devastation that comes with narcissistic abuse in these incredibly toxic relationships to (re)discover their true selves, stop the gaslighting and manipulation, and move forward into their genuine desires – into a life that is exactly what they choose for themselves.